subroy13/handanim/working_plan.md

 ### Phase 2: Advanced Features & Performance

-1.  **Caching & Performance Optimization**:
+1.  **Further Performance Optimization**:
+    -   A per-frame cache (`drawablegroup_frame_cache`) has been implemented to avoid re-calculating the "before" state of a group for every member.
+    -   The next step is to cache the result of the group transformation itself within a frame, so the expensive `event.apply()` on the large group `OpsSet` is only called once per frame per group animation.
-    -   The current `create_event_timeline` re-calculates the `OpsSet` for every object on every frame.
-We can introduce a more sophisticated caching layer.
-For static objects (visible but not being animated), their `OpsSet` can be cached and reused across frames.
+    -   For static objects (visible but not being animated), their final `OpsSet` can be cached and reused across frames to avoid any recalculation.
 2.  **Complex Animations**:
     -   Introduce more animation types, such as `FadeIn`, `FadeOut`, and `Transform`, which would animate properties like color, position, and scale between two states.
 3.  **Diagramming Tools**: